 - Lateral dislocations the ulna will bend laterally.

-In a normal elbow a line drawn through the longitudinal axis of the radial shaft bisects the capitellum of the humerus.
-This normal finding is absent in this condition.
+In a normal elbow, a line drawn through the longitudinal axis of the radial shaft bisects the capitellum of the humerus.
+This normal finding is absent in this condition and suggests a dislocation.
 The head of the radius is dome shaped on its superior surface.

 Incoming search terms:

 - congenital dislocation of the radial head (2)

 - infant elbow dislocation (1)

 - ive been told im too young for elbow replacement at 49 why (1)

 - name of congenital dislocation of elbow (1)